duongital/duongital/src/content/notes/www.md

 description: 'The interface that we interact with.'
 ---

----

-title: 'Web and Browser for Beginners'
-description: 'Explaining how the internet and browsers work — like you’re 10'

----

 ## What is the Web?

 The Web is like a giant library where each book is a website, and you can read them using your browser.